JustEnoughMod/JustEnoughMod/README.md

 # JustEnoughMod

-JustEnoughMod (JEM) is a rust based Minecraft like Game, but it is supposed to be modded.
+JustEnoughMod (JEM) is a Minecraft like Game, but it is supposed to be modded.

 ## How it works

 JustEnoughMod is a Minecraft like game based on mods.
 Every base component (except the mod loader itself) is just a mod that can be loaded into the game at runtime.
 This mod/plugin only system allows specifying uniform interfaces between the mods and keep redundancy at a minimal level.
-Also by the usage of rust you get the maximum of performance and great error handling (aka no crashes).
-No more long waiting times on startup and sudden crashes.

 ## What should a mod/plugin (not) do